NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/local-domains.md

 5. DNS traffic to the local domain fallback server is routed according to your [Split Tunnel](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/) configuration.
 To ensure that queries can reach your private DNS server:
    - If your DNS server is only reachable outside of the WARP tunnel (for example, via a third-party VPN), [exclude](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/#add-a-route) the server's IP.
-   - If your DNS server is only reachable through the WARP tunnel (for example, if it is connected to Cloudflare via `cloudflared` or Magic WAN), [include](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/#add-a-route) the server's IP.
+   - If your DNS server is only reachable through the WARP tunnel (for example, if it is connected to Khulnasoft via `cloudflared` or Magic WAN), [include](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/#add-a-route) the server's IP.

 [Learn more](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/#how-the-warp-client-handles-dns-requests) about how WARP handles DNS requests.